Douglas Rosene, Ph.D.

 Location: W-701, BUSM

-Dr, Rosene is Course Manager for the Medical Neuroscience course and is co-director for several advanced courses in the neurosciences including the Neurobiology of Aging and Neurobiology of Learning and Memory.
+Dr, Rosene is Course Manager of Principles of Neuroscience 1 (Systems Neurobiology), the first year course for PhD students concentrating on Neuroscience as well as Course Manager for an advance seminar course in the Neurobiology of Learning and Memory.
+He also teaches in the Medical Neuroscience course and in department courses in Neuroscience Methods and in the Neurobiology of Aging.
 In addition, Dr. Rosene has been the recipient of several teaching awards including the Stanley Robbins Award for teaching, the most prestigious award for teaching at the Medical School.